Special Circumstances and Dependency Overrides

 Financial aid eligibility for the 2020-2021 academic year is calculated based on the information you provided on the Free Application for Federal Student Aid (FAFSA).
 The income and asset information that you submitted was evaluated by a formula called Federal Methodology as set by Congress.
 This formula assumes that the 2018 income is a good predictor of the family’s financial strength during the student’s 2020-2021 enrollment.
 Based on this assumption, financial aid eligibility is determined using 2018 information.

-The Office of Financial Aid recognizes that families may experience changes in income or family situations that are not reflected on the FAFSA data.
+The Office of Financial Aid and Scholarships recognizes that families may experience changes in income or family situations that are not reflected on the FAFSA data.
 Therefore, it is possible for students to appeal their eligibility if they have unique circumstances.
 Extenuating circumstances may include but are not limited to:

 - Significant loss of income or loss of employment since 2018.